scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 }
 ```

-To compile a call like `xors.sequence`,
+To compile a call like `eithers.sequence`,
 the compiler has to find values
 for the type parameters `G` and `B`.
 The types it is attempting to unify them with are